SidneyPhoon/Microsoft-Azure/README.md

-### Repository for best practices and sample code for Azure Cognitive ServicesS
+### Repository for best practices and sample code for Azure Cognitive Services